jgruberf5/ibmcloud_schematics_adn_adc_tier_demo/vpc_deployment/README.md

 - Votlerra Discovery for Consul VSIs
 - BIGIQ VSIs (optional)

-The application results in the necessary Volterra system namespace resources required to connect workloads routable via IBM Transit Gateway to the Volterra ADN.
-The output includes the CA certificate and the Consul client access token to register services with the Consul cluster which in-turn becomes available to the Volterra ADN as origin pool members and endpoints.
+The application of this Workspace module results in the necessary Volterra system namespace resources required to connect workloads routable via IBM Transit Gateways to the Volterra ADN.
+The output includes the CA certificate and the Consul client access token to register services with the Consul cluster which in-turn becomes available by service name to the Volterra ADN.